girls-incode/graph-minimum-spaning-tree-MST-kruskal/readme.md

 MAD -- FRA ( 4 )
 time:  11
 ```
-We can use Kruskal algorithm to find a graph minimum spanning tree.
+We can use **Kruskal algorithm** to find a graph minimum spanning tree.
 If the number of nodes in a graph is V, then each of its spanning trees should have (V-1) edges and contain no cycles.
-Kruskal steps:
+Kruskal STEPS:
 ```
 Initialize an empty edge set T
 Sort all graph edges by the ascending order of their weight values